bobbyjim/cargocult/README.md

 # I. Xenober16
-A language custom-built for the Commander X16, intentionally blending "retro" aesthetics with modern programming principles.
+"A mundane transpiler for annoying times"

+In short, this is for transpiling to something like cc65 or Prog8.

-Inspired by Oberon's readability and structure combined with COBOL's division-based organization.
+Retro aesthetics, inspired by Oberon's readability and structure combined with COBOL's division-based organization.
-Focus on direct hardware access, explicit memory management, and efficient code generation optimized for the X16's 6502 processor.

-I'm building a structured intermediate representation with a clean front-end, and using the interpreter for testing and prototyping behavior.
-Then, for real deployment, the code generators will produce trusted outputs (C, Prog8) to do the heavy lifting for optimization and linking.
-In short, this set of tools is to support transpiling to C or Prog8.

-* I don't need to implement low-level optimization, register allocation, or linking.
-* The AST is, for all practical purposes, the Intermediate Representation.
-* I only need the AST Intermediate Representation > Code to be structurally and semantically valid.
+The AST is, for all practical purposes, the Intermediate Representation.
+I only need the AST Intermediate Representation > Code to be structurally and semantically valid.

+Transpiling gives me shortcuts.
+I don't need to implement:
+* low-level optimization
+* register allocation
+* linking
-* The hard problems like emitting efficient jump tables, aligning structs in memory, and resolving cross-module calls get offloaded.
+* emitting efficient jump tables
+* aligning structs in memory (mostly)
+* resolving cross-module calls

 # II.
 Language Structure